edspencer/bragdoc-ai/features/navigation/LOG.md

 - Added tooltips for all actions
 - Refined spacing and alignment

+### 18:12-18:13 - Layout Reorganization
+- Moved `/app/achievements` to `/app/(app)/achievements`
+- Moved `/app/chat` to `/app/(app)/chat`
+- Consolidated app pages under (app) directory to share common layout
+- Cleaned up old directories

+### 18:14 - Import Path Updates
+- Updated import paths in `components/message-editor.tsx` to use new (app) directory structure
+- Updated import paths in `components/model-selector.tsx` to use new (app) directory structure
+- Verified no other imports were referencing old paths

 ### Current Status
 ✅ Completed:
 - Basic page structure reorganization